 A Day To Remember

 Our planet is truly spectacular!
-We would do well to feel this appreciation on a daily basis, and recognize the beauty and awesomeness all around us.
+We would do well to feel this appreciation on a daily basis and recognize the beauty and awesomeness all around us.
 But life does have a way of flying by, as we get caught up in all that needs doing, planning and preparing.
 All the more reason to cherish Earth Day!
 Its springtime arrival coincides with the return of birds and blooms, highlighting the importance of all that nature does for us.

 We shouldn’t need an Earth Day.
-It should be apparent to all those who consciously inhabit the Earth, that we are here as a result it.
+It should be apparent to all those who consciously inhabit the Earth, that we are here as a result of it.
 The Earth is our home, our life support, our nourishment, and our inspiration.
 It certainly needs to be treated as such.

 Valuing What Is Truly Important

 Unfortunately, Earth Day’s arrival also brings with it a lot of noise.
-There are tons of product promotions as companies scramble to emphasis their green credentials.
+There are tons of product promotions as companies scramble to emphasize their green credentials.
 Indeed, the entire Earth Week is loaded with copious amounts of greenwashing, as organizations try to tell us that they really do have the Earth at heart.

 All the fakery can be pretty jading, but we must stay focused on the true meaning of Earth Day.
 Its modern origins stem from civil movements in the United States that fought back against industrial pollution and degradation.
 The first Earth Day back in 1970 was a feat of democracy.
 It emphasized the need for environmental protection and conservation.
 That first Earth Day rode the wave of human motivation, as people stepped up to demand environmental justice.